Not everyone who studies at ACU comes straight from school. You may have:

 - started or completed studies at another university

 - been working since you left school

 - got a trade qualification.

 There are students of all ages at ACU.
-In fact, about half of our new students each year are non-school leavers - so you won't be alone.
+In fact, about half of our new students each year are non-school leavers.

 Each state has a relevant Tertiary Admission Centre (TAC) that manages tertiary applications.
 To apply for entry to an ACU undergraduate course simply visit your relevant TAC and apply online.